-Gingivitis New York City and Manhattan
+Gingivitis New York City

 After being diagnosed with gingivitis, it’s time to take action.
 Making the choice now to protect yourself can help prevent more serious gum disease and tooth loss.

 The most common cause of gingivitis is improper oral hygiene.
-Below, Dr. Kissel provides guidance for New York City and Manhattan gingivitis patients on ways to stop the condition from worsening, improve your comfort, and resolve aesthetic issues such as inflamed or bleeding gums.
+Below, Dr. Kissel provides guidance for New York City gingivitis patients on ways to stop the condition from worsening, improve your comfort, and resolve aesthetic issues such as inflamed or bleeding gums.

 Brushing and Gingivitis

-New York City and Manhattan oral health professionals recommend that you brush your teeth at least two times a day to eliminate plaque (sticky deposits on the teeth where bacteria can grow).
+New York City oral health professionals recommend that you brush your teeth at least two times a day to eliminate plaque (sticky deposits on the teeth where bacteria can grow).
 However, it is possible that your technique could be causing additional damage to your gums.
 Try the following:

 - When you brush the outer surfaces of your teeth, turn the brush at a 45-degree angle, moving it along where your gums meet your teeth.